·

 verb “open”

-open; he opens; past opened, part. opened; ger. opening
+infinitive open; he opens; past tense opened; past part. opened; ger. opening

 1. cause to move from a closed to an open position